stas-sultanov/azure-monitor-telemetry/doc/readme.md

 ### How It Works
 - The Application Insights supports following telemetry tags
-  - OperationId - the unique identifier of the operation that spans across services or components.
+  - **OperationId** - the unique identifier of the operation that spans across services or components.
-  - OperationParentId - the unique identifier of the operation which is parent to the specific telemetry item.
+  - **OperationParentId** - the unique identifier of the operation which is parent to the specific telemetry item.
+- The `TelemetryTags` class provides `TelemetryTags.OperationId` property and `TelemetryTags.OperationParentId` property.
 - The telemetry types which represents an activity derives form [ActivityTelemetry](/src/Code/Models/ActivityTelemetry.cs) class.<br/>The `ActivityTelemetry.Id` property is used as OperationParentId tag for all subsequent telemetries within the activity scope.
-- The `TelemetryClient` class provides a `TelemetryClient.Context` property that holds a reference to the set of telemetry tags including OperationId and OperationName.
+- The `TelemetryClient` class provides a `TelemetryClient.Context` property that holds a reference to the instance of `TelemetryTags` class.
-- The `TelemetryClient.Context` property utilizes [AsyncLocal\<T\>][dot_net_async_local_info], this makes the referenced instance of `TelemetryTags` class available across asynchronous contexts.
+- The `TelemetryClient.Context` property utilizes [AsyncLocal\<T\>][dot_net_async_local_info] class, this makes the referenced instance of `TelemetryTags` class available across asynchronous contexts.

 ### Using Activity Scope

-The `TelemetryClient` provides a set of `TelemetryClient.ActivityScope*` methods that simplify work with OperationParentId property of `TelemetryClient.Context` property.
+The `TelemetryClient` class provides a set of `TelemetryClient.ActivityScope*` methods that simplify work with `TelemetryTags.OperationParentId` property of `TelemetryClient.Context` property.

 The `TelemetryClient.ActivityScopeBegin` method begins the scope and the `TelemetryClient.ActivityScopeEnd` method ends the scope accordingly.